Git#

 Note

-• commit-tree creates a new commit object based on the provided tree object and emits the new commit object id on stdout.
+commit-treecreates a new commit object based on the provided tree object and emits the new commit object id on stdout.treeobjects correspond to UNIX directory entries.resetresets current HEAD to the specified state e.g a commit.- The

-• If you’re using ZSH, the ^ character is used for globbing, so you have to enclose the whole expression in quotes: "HEAD^{tree}".
+^character is used for globbing, so you have to enclose the whole expression in quotes:"HEAD^{tree}".

 Then just run: